 Two calls really stuck with me.
-The first was a man that had made a visit and was upset because of the conditions of the kennel.
+The first was a man who had made a visit and was upset because of the kennel's conditions.
 I listened to him and tried to console him thinking it couldn't have been that bad.
 He called back and stated that he had made another visit only to be more upset.
 He didn't know who to call, and I gave him some information and contacts he could use.
 After he had vented for a while, he broke down and cried because of their treatment and abuse and didn't understand how anybody could do that to an animal.
 I took it upon myself to call the local authorities “just to talk” one retired investigator to an active one.
 The officer was well aware of the breeder and stated that 80% of ALL their calls are from the same breeder and abuse.
 They did state that there was a court hearing at the end of the month.
 All was well; problem solved…or, so I thought…

 Her testimony was heartbreaking, and I knew at that very moment, I had to do something, I didn't know what, but I had to do something.
-Before I could take any one's word, I had to make a visit.
+Before I could take anyone's word, I had to make a visit.
 It would not be fair to discuss the situation or make an opinion if I did not witness the “so-called” abuse for myself, so I made my mind up; I was going to make a visit, just to see…and our journey starts.

-The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there is a mobile home and at least two metal pole buildings and four-wire corn cribs.
+The farm property was located at 10112 South 700 East, Clarks Hill, Indiana, which is a rural farm property; there is a mobile home and at least two metal pole buildings, and four-wire corn cribs.
 Many of the dogs are housed in a 30 x 60 metal pole building.
 The property is overgrown and unkempt.
 Some dogs are housed in the corn cribs, one dog was tied outside, and one dog was loose.
-The border collies totaled at 43, that’s all we could see.
+The border collies totaled at 43; that’s all we could see.

 What to do?
 Karen and I were on a mission now…Letters were written, phone calls were made, and visits were scheduled.
 There were many people that helped, but most did not.
 Of all the animal groups out there that are advertised to help, all of them kept referring us back to the local authorities, but they did want our money.
 I even called PETA, and even they were aware of him but referred us back to the locals.
 The Captain of the local sheriff’s department was well aware of him and even stated that 80% of their complaints and workload was about this breeder, so the fight was on again.
-We had to do it for the dogs, we were their voice.
+We had to do it for the dogs; we were their voice.

 After much work and many phone calls, we were summoned to the sheriff’s department for a meeting.
-At first, we thought they were just trying to blow us off and coddle us, and the meeting started a little shaky because of me, I just wanted to say my piece.
+At first, we thought they were just trying to blow us off and coddle us, and the meeting started a little shaky because of me; I just wanted to say my piece.
 Little did I know who was in attendance.
-There were Detectives, Captains, Prosecutors and even the National Director of “Puppy Mills” of the National Humane Society from Washington DC, she had flown in just for this meeting and the raid, and after the meeting, I hugged her.
+There were Detectives, Captains, Prosecutors, and even the National Director of “Puppy Mills” of the National Humane Society from Washington DC, she had flown in just for this meeting and the raid, and after the meeting, I hugged her.
 The wheels were finally turning.
-At the raid a few days later the kennel was cited with over 50 citations and various charges were filed from the health department.
+At the raid a few days later, the kennel was cited with over 50 citations, and various charges were filed from the health department.
 All of which are pending, but it's not over.

 As I lay in bed every night, I see the scared faces of dogs that I know need more than they are getting.
-Even sometimes my seven dogs are a handful, and I can’t imagine 43, and I know it would hard to do under the best circumstances.
-But in my thoughts late at night… I do feel sorry for the breeder and wonder what happened in the 40 years he has been breeding border collies.
+Sometimes, my dogs are a handful, and I can’t imagine 43, and I know it would hard to do under the best circumstances.
+But in my thoughts, late at night… I do feel sorry for the breeder and wonder what happened in the 40 years he has been breeding border collies.
 In my suffering, I pray… I pray for him, and I also pray for the dogs in his care and hope that this will be resolved soon.
 Let’s just hope.

-As I drift off, I see the faces of the dogs some of which look like mine and wonder if things were different…but rain falls on the just and the unjust.
+As I drift off, I see the faces of the dogs, some of which look like mine, and wonder if things were different…but rain falls on the just and the unjust.

-Give your dog a hug today.... some Border Collies have never had one....
+Give your dog a hug today.... some Border Collies have never had one...
 Ken